 - Fault.
 In Florida, you can only seek compensation for diminished value from an at-fault driver's insurance company.
 If you are found to be at fault for the accident, you won't be able to pursue a diminished value claim against your policy.

 - Time limits.
-Florida drivers have three years from the date of accident to file a diminished value claim against an at-fault driver.
+Florida drivers have four years from the date of accident to file a diminished value claim against an at-fault driver.

 - Appraisals.
 You'll need an accurate appraisal of the car’s value both before the accident and after the repairs have been done.
 An experienced appraiser uses a variety of metrics to determine the amount of value a vehicle has lost, including an analysis of the auto market in your area, inspection of the collision damage, and thorough knowledge of how damage history affects auto depreciation.
 Since most used cars are sold to dealers, it's helpful to obtain a trade-in value letter from several car dealers with an estimate of the value of your car.
 The dealership should also state the reasons why your car is valued at that trade-in price, drawing a clear line from an accident history to a lower retail value.